 Action to Take

 Do not rely on the number on your phone; scammers spoof victims by making it look like a true phone number.
-Hang up, look up the phone number online, and call the organization directly from your own phone.
+Hang up, obtain the phone number from a trusted source, and call the organization directly from your own phone.

 If you have a question about the legitimacy of an email, contact the ITS Support Center at (703) 993-8870 or email@example.com.